typemeta/context/README.md

 ### Combinators

-The library provides a number of methods that can be used to construct new extractors from existing ones.
+The library also provides a number of methods that can be used to construct new extractors from existing ones.

+#### The `map` method

 The extractor `map` method creates an extractor that applies a function to result of the given extractor.